Comparison of Steel, Aluminium, and Fiberglass Duct Materials for Ducted Air Conditioning

 Maintenance Requirements for Different Duct Materials

-Are there any special considerations for maintaining fiberglass ducts compared to steel or aluminium?
+considerations for maintaining fiberglass ducts compared to steel or aluminium?

 Fiberglass ducts are prone to damage from UV exposure, so it's important to protect them from direct sunlight.
 Regular cleaning with non-abrasive materials and checking for any signs of wear or tear will help maintain the integrity of fiberglass ductwork.